TERREMEMBER/znbase/docs/content/v2.2/architecture/transactions/_index.md

         <div class="title">Transactions overview</div>
       </div>
       <div class="body">
-        An overview of transactions support in YugabyteDB.
+        An overview of transactions support in ZNbaseDB.
       </div>
     </a>
   </div>